OGL staff choose Stroke Association for their charity of the month

 Posted on: 02 February 2019

-OGL asked staff to choose charities that they would like to raise money for and nominate as the charity of the month.
-Every month, OGL will raise money for a different nominated charity through a dress down day, dedicated to that charity of the month.
+At the end of last year, we asked staff to choose charities that they would like to raise money for and nominate as the "charity of the month" throughout 2019.
+Every month, we'll be raising money for a different nominated charity through a dress down day, dedicated to that charity of the month.

 Staff nominated charities that were personal and close to their hearts; due to the high volume of nominations, the final 12 charities were chosen from a random draw.